Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 - Line 70: we will fill all 8 locations with CRGB::Black
   - you can use a loop if you want or just set them one at a time

 The reason I want to use all 8 LEDs is to make sure they all work.
 The reason I use different numbers of the three colors is so we can tell in one experiment if we have the right color order in the 3-byte color command.
+This will let us confirm whether the NEOPIXEL initialization statement in **setup()** is the correct one for our LED strip or not.

-## Wiring
+## Wiring for FastLEDBlink
 Connect up the LED stick and try it out.
 Remember:
 - red wire is for 5 Volts from Arduino to LED stick (VCC)
 - black wire is for Ground between Arduino and LED stick (GND)